Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Lithium works as a mood stabilizer.
 However, the mechanism of action of lithium in bipolar disorder is not yet fully understood.

-Lithium is believed to work in bipolar disorder by modulating the levels of certain neurotransmitters in the brain, including serotonin and norepinephrine, and by altering intracellular signaling pathways.
+Lithium is believed to work for bipolar disorder by modulating the levels of certain neurotransmitters in the brain, including serotonin and norepinephrine, and by altering intracellular signaling pathways.

 One theory is that lithium may help stabilize mood by decreasing neurons' sensitivity to certain neurotransmitters associated with mania, such as dopamine.
 Consequently, the patient will be less excited, agitated, and hyperactive.
 It may also increase the level of serotonin to quell depression.
 This goes with the chemical imbalance theory that a lack of serotonin may cause depression.